francescodelprato/francescodelprato.github.io/research/index.md

 <details>
   <summary> Short abstract </summary>

- Structural estimation using the Simulated Method of Moments (SMM) aims to iteratively minimize the difference between moments from simulated data and those from real-world data.
+ Structural estimation using the Simulated Method of Moments (SMM) aims to iteratively minimize the difference between moments from simulated and real-world data.
 We propose an approach to speed up this process by fitting a neural network that approximates the map between parameters and moments—an object that can be built by exploiting parallel computation.
 </details>

 <br />

 #### Human Capital Value Chains
 **joint with [Paolo Zacchia](https://www.paolozacchia.com)**

+<sup> 🏆 _Project selected for the VisitINPS 2023 program_ </sup>

 <details>
   <summary> Short abstract </summary>